Getting Brownfields Off Your Books

 Keeping ownership of environmentally impaired properties carries significant financial risk, particularly in a downturned economy.
 With the right strategies, you can successfully divest your company of these real estate liabilities.

-Rayomand Bhumgara, President, Sustainable Strategies 2050 LLC and Christopher Steele, Global COO and North American President, Investment Consulting Associates (Oct/Nov 09)
+Rayomand Bhumgara, President, Sustainable Strategies 2050 LLC and Christopher Steele, Global COO and North American President, Investment Consulting Associates (ICA) (Oct/Nov 09)

 (page 2 of 2)